Tutorial: Deployment in RubyMine

 You have access right to a remote host you want your code to be deployed on.

 Also note that this tutorial is created on Windows 10 and makes use of the default keyboard shortcuts scheme.
 If you are working on a different platform, or use another keyboard scheme, the keyboard shortcuts will be different.

 Configuring a deployment server

-On the main toolbar, click to open the Settings/Preferences dialog, and choose the page Deployment (actually, you can access the same page by choosing on the main menu).
+Click on the main toolbar or press Ctrl+Alt+S to open the Settings/Preferences dialog, and choose the Deployment page (you can access the same page by choosing on the main menu).

 What is specified in the Connection tab?

-Next, choose the Mappings tab.
-By default, the Local path field contains the project root.
+Next, switch to the Mappings tab.
+By default, the Local path field contains the path to the project root.
 However, you can select any other directory within your project tree.
 Let's assume the default value.